Great Firewall: Origins of Chinese Internet law

 China's view of the Internet is one of "Internet sovereignty": the notion that the Internet inside the country is part of the country's sovereignty and should be governed by the country.

 While the United States and several other western countries passed laws creating computer crimes beginning in the 1970s, China had no such legislation until 1997.
-That year, China's sole legislative body – the National People's Congress (NPC) – passed CL97, a law that deals with cyber crimes, which it divided into two broad categories: crimes that target computer networks, and crimes carried out over computer networks.
+That year, China's legislative body – the National People's Congress (NPC) – passed CL97, a law that deals with cyber crimes, which it divided into two broad categories: crimes that target computer networks, and crimes carried out over computer networks.
 Behavior illegal under the latter category includes, among many things, the dissemination of pornographic material, and the usurping of "state secrets."

 Some Chinese judges were critical of CL97, calling it ineffective and unenforceable.
 However, the NPC claimed that it intentionally left the law "flexible" so that it could be open to future interpretation and development.
 Given the gaps in the law, the central government of China relies heavily on its administrative body, the State Council, to determine what falls under the definitions, and their determinations are not required to go through the NPC legislative process.
 As a result, the Chinese Communist Party has ended up relying heavily on state regulation to carry out CL97.

 The latter definition of online activities punishable under CL97, or "crimes carried out over computer networks", is used as justification for the Great Firewall, and can be cited when the government blocks any ISP, gateway connections, or any access to anything on the internet.
 The definition also includes using the internet to distribute information considered "harmful to national security," and using the internet to distribute information considered "harmful to public order, social stability, and Chinese morality."
 The central government relies heavily on its State Council regulators to determine what specific online behavior and speech fall under these definitions.

 The reasons behind the Internet censorship in China include: